satyendra123/densofinalcompleteproject/README.md

 sc delete MySQL         :: Delete the MySQL service (be careful)

 step-2) run apache as a services cd C:\xampp\apache\bin httpd.exe -k install -n "ApacheXAMPP" net start ApacheXAMPP

 or other method to do it
 1) for mysql
-cd C:\xampp\mysql\bin
+cd C:\xampp\mysql\bin mysqld.exe --install MySQL
-mysqld.exe --install MySQL
+net start MySQL

-2) for apache
+3) for apache
-cd C:\xampp\apache\bin
+cd C:\xampp\apache\bin httpd.exe -k install -n "Apache2.4"
-httpd.exe -k install -n "Apache2.4"
+net start Apache2.4

 Note- make the exe of you backned
 1) make one file named run_server.py and put this code